-SACHA PHEIFFER A brand new conspiracy got out of hand this week after bad reporting led to more bad reporting.
+SACHA PFEIFFER A brand new conspiracy got out of hand this week after bad reporting led to more bad reporting.
 [CLIP]

 JOANNE REED The emergency room in one rural Oklahoma town is being overwhelmed by people overdosing on ivermectin, the horse deworming medication.
 It's gotten so bad that gunshot victims, gunshot victims, are having to wait to be treated.
 [END CLIP]

-SACHA PHEIFFER It's all coming up after this.
+SACHA PFEIFFER It's all coming up after this.